LONA — LeonaBio, Inc.

 - Net Loss: $54.9 million, or $1.49 per share, for the year ended December 31, 2021, compared to a net loss of $19.9 million, or $1.67 per share, in 2020.

-- Research and Development Expenses: Increased to $42.8 million from $13.3 million, driven by heightened clinical trial activities and expanded personnel.
+- Research and Development Expenses: Increased to $42.8 million from $13.3 million in 2020, driven by heightened clinical trial activities and personnel costs.

-- General and Administrative Expenses: Rose to $21.2 million from $6.7 million, attributed to increased headcount and infrastructure costs.
+- General and Administrative Expenses: Rose to $21.2 million from $6.7 million, primarily due to increased personnel and operational costs.

 2. Strategic Updates and Business Highlights